-6. Parking Requirements:
+6. Parking Standards:

-In addition to the parking requirements found in Article 8, the following shall also apply within this Overlay:
+In addition to the parking standards found in Article 8, the following shall also apply within this Overlay:

-There shall be at least one parking space per residential unit (exceptions for senior and affordable housing, as outlined in Article 8, shall apply).
-There shall be an affirmative finding by the DRB that the proposed development provides adequate parking for its residents and non-residential uses.
-At least seventy-five (75%) of the parking spaces required after any waiver shall be provided onsite as structured parking spaces.
+At least seventy-five (75%) of the parking spaces shall be provided onsite as structured parking spaces.
 Any structured parking shall be concealed by the structure or the building so that it is not visible from the street (the entrance and exit may be visible).